Air pollution is a major threat to lives – WHO

 In Nigeria, some of the “uninhabitable” cities are: Aba, Onitsha, Kaduna and Umuahia, according to WeForum.Org.

-One thought on “Air pollution is a major threat to lives – WHO”
+One response to “Air pollution is a major threat to lives – WHO”